NoCodeNoWife/LLRiseTabBar-iOS/README.md

 - iPhone5S(8.3) 真机

 ## License
-LLRiseTabBar is available under the MIT license.
+LLRiseTabBar-iOS is available under the MIT license.
 See the LICENSE file for more info.